 Immunisation and enrolment changes

-Due to an amendment to the Public Health Act, record-keeping requirements for childhood immunisation have been extended to secondary schools.
+Due to an amendment to the Public Health Act, record-keeping requirements for childhood immunisation have been extended to high schools.

 Enrolment procedures around students’ immunisation status are already in place in primary schools.
-The legislative amendment makes it necessary for all public secondary schools to collect information about immunisation status for students enrolling for the first time in a NSW public school.
+The legislative change makes it necessary for all public high schools to collect information about immunisation status for students enrolling for the first time in a NSW public school.

 No new actions are necessary - the required information already exists and these students’ ERN records and Pupil Record Cards already contain the required information.